 Dr. Kelly McGonigal is a health psychologist and lecturer at Stanford University.
 As a pioneer in the field of "science-help," her mission is to translate insights from psychology and neuroscience into practical strategies that support personal well-being and strengthen communities.

-She is the author of several books, including the international bestseller “The Willpower Instinct” and her latest book the “The Upside of Stress.”
-Her 2013 TED talk, "How to Make Stress Your Friend," is one of the 20 Most Viewed TED talks of all time, with 10 million views.
+She is the author of several books, including the international bestseller “The Willpower Instinct” and her latest book “The Upside of Stress.”
+Her 2013 TED talk, "How to Make Stress Your Friend," is one of the 20 Most Viewed TED talks of all time, with over 16 million views.

 Through the Stanford Center for Compassion and Altruism, she co-authored the Stanford Compassion Cultivation Training and studies how social connection can promote health, happiness, and resilience.